Feliiks/cacheflow/README.md

 ## TODO

 ## API
+- `npm run watch` to start typescript compilation in watch mode.
 - `npm run dev` to start the API.

+## React app
-- `npm run watch` to start watching the file changes and compile from typescript to javascript.
+- `npm run watch` to start typescript compilation in watch mode.
+- `npm run dev` to start the webpack dev server on port 9000.